 The New River Train is operated by the non-profit Collis P. Huntington Railroad Historical Society to help fund restoration of railroad equipment, maintain its museum, and associated railroad historical projects.
 Tickets typically cost between $179 per person for the "Heritage" (standard) package and $600 for the luxury Business Class package.

 The dates for the New River Train fall foliage excursions are in October and may vary from year to year.
 Each of the four trips departs from Huntington in the morning and also picks up passengers with reservations at St. Albans and Montgomery.
-Make sure to check their website for the exact schedule.

 The New River Train uses Amtrak (diesel) locomotives and a mixture of Amtrak and privately owned, Amtrak approved horizon coaches, heritage coaches, lounges, parlor cars, dome lounge, sleeper lounges, and an open platform private car.
 You can either ride with other passengers in the regular class cars or even rent out your own private car for your family, friends, or business.